dasch-swiss/dsp-meta-svc/docs/services/metadata/datamodel.md

 #### Text (Multi-Language)

-Representation of the same text in multiple languages.
-(Minimum 1 language.)
+Representation of the same text in multiple languages (minimum 1 language).

 The keys of the object must be a two character ISO language code string.
 The property can be any string in the according language.